simpledotorg/simple-android/README.md

 1. In the file picker, navigate to  `<project>/quality/code-style.xml`.
 1. Import the `Simple` scheme into the IDE and set it as the project code style.

+## Tooling

+An Android Studio plugin that provides some quality of life improvements like live templates can be found [HERE](https://github.com/simpledotorg/simple-android-idea-plugin).

 ## Build and deploy Simple Server

 Simple Server is in a separate repository, and you should follow the [instructions there](https://github.com/simpledotorg/simple-server/blob/master/README.md).